google/dwh-migration-tools/client/README.md

 # Remove the example input files from the input directory.
 rm -rf input/*
 # Copy the files you would like to translate into the input directory.
 cp <YOUR_INPUT_FILES> input/

-# Edit the config/config.yaml file appropriately as described in the Basic Usage
+# Edit the config/config.yaml file appropriately as described in the
-# section below.
+# "config.yaml" section below.

-# Set the appropriate environment variables as described in the Basic Usage
+# Set the appropriate environment variables as described in the
-# section below.
+# "Running Using `run.sh`" section below.
 export BQMS_VERBOSE="False"
 export BQMS_MULTITHREADED="True"
 export BQMS_PROJECT="<YOUR_GCP_PROJECT>"